PULPIT TODAY SERMONS

 It’s the third classification that catches God’s eye as he searches for those to champion his cause.
 He looks for those totally committed to his lordship!
 This is a key kingdom principle that God’s champions exhibit: they are completely surrendered to Christ and his purpose for their life.

-Peter preaches demonstratively while Apollos teaches soft-spoken and methodically.
+- Peter preaches demonstratively whereas Apollos likely instructs in a soft-spoken and methodical manner.

 God gave you a unique personality, appearance, and disposition.
 He fashioned your DNA, character, and intellect.
-He created you that way so you could accomplish His purposes and achieve your destiny.
+He created you that way so you could accomplish His purposes and achieve your mission.

 Remember: God’s champions are comfortable “in their own skin.”
 You do yourself no favor when you lament that your style of ministry or personality negates your effectiveness.
 God infused you with your DNA and personality.
 Your job is to accept God’s creative design of you.